Hello, and welcome to my online spaces - imagine this blog as an apartment with several rooms.

 I am an avid reader and a writer, and I have a low tolerance for stupidity and reels.

-My main hobbies are alpine mountaineering and hiking in forests with my husband, who also is a gastronomer and a mountain addict.
+My main hobbies are alpine mountaineering and hiking in forests with my better half, a gastronome and a mountain addict.

-We have two Ragdoll cats who travel with us.
-They do not share our taste for food, but they enjoy napping and travelling.
+Two Ragdoll cats (Jackie and Boaz) travel with us.
+They do not share our taste for food, but they enjoy napping, cuddling, and travelling.

-I moved to Lisbon following the pandemic, searching for food, sunshine and a pleasant place to call base camp.
-I travel between the Dolomites and Portugal, frequently stopping in France and Spain.
+Following the pandemic, I moved to Lisbon, searching for food, sunshine, and a pleasant place to call base camp.
+I live between the Dolomites and Portugal, frequently stopping in France and Spain for food.

-My favourite city for a weekend out is, without a doubt, Paris, and my dream destination for a long-haul journey would be travelling to rural Japan.
+My favourite city for a weekend out is Paris, without a doubt, and my dream destination for a long-haul journey would be rural Japan.

-Besides Italian and Portuguese cuisine, my favourite cuisines are Japanese, Chinese, and every cuisine around the Mediterranean.
+In addition to Italian and Portuguese cuisine, my favourites are all cuisines around the Mediterranean.

 Why subscribe?